hzmdschhc/nvim/README.md

 # my .vimrc
 ## Install
-run ./install.sh
+run ./install.py

-It will backup ~/.vimrc to vimrc.old, and then copy vimrc to ~/.vimrc
+It will backup ~/.vimrc to vimrc.bak, and then copy vimrc to ~/.vimrc

+if ./colors/ has *.vim files, it will copy *.vim to ~/.vim/colors

 ## Uninstall
 run ./uninstall.sh